Spider201866/Alan_web/memory-bank/systemPatterns.md

     2. An Express `app` instance is created by `createApp`.
     3. Global middleware is applied by `createApp`: `Helmet` (with CSP from the provided config), CORS, `express.json()`, `express.static()`.
     4. Request is routed via `app.use('/api', apiRoutesFactory(limiter, configToUse))` or `app.use('/', webRoutesFactory(configToUse))`.
 The route factories receive the active configuration.
-    5. For API routes, the router returned by `apiRoutesFactory` handles the request, potentially using specific middleware like `validateRecord` or `validatePassword`.
-These routes use the config passed to `apiRoutesFactory` for path lookups.
+    5. For API routes (e.g., `/api/record-info`, `/api/fetch-records`), the router returned by `apiRoutesFactory` handles the request, potentially using specific middleware like `validateRecord` or `validatePassword`.
+These routes use the config passed to `apiRoutesFactory` for path lookups and interact with services in `services/records.js`.
     6. For web routes, the router returned by `webRoutesFactory` handles serving HTML files, using the config passed to it.
-    6. If no route matches, `notFound` middleware from `middleware/error.js` serves `public/404.html`.
+    7. If no route matches, `notFound` middleware from `middleware/error.js` serves `public/404.html`.
     7. If an error occurs in a route handler (especially async ones wrapped with `handleErrors`), it's passed to `globalErrorHandler` from `middleware/error.js`.
 - **Frontend Page Rendering**:
-    1. HTML page loads (e.g., `home.html`, `referral.html`).
+    1. HTML page loads (e.g., `home.html`, `index.html`, `referral.html`).
 Viewport meta tags are consistent.
 Scripts like `language.js` (with `type="module"`) initialize.
     2. `language.js` loads the preferred/default language JSON using `language-loader.js` and dispatches `languageChanged`.
-    3. For sub-pages, `page-template.js`'s `initPage` function is called.
+    3. For sub-pages (not `index.html` or `home.html`), `page-template.js`'s `initPage` function is called.
 It builds the header (translating title using `getTranslation`) and sets up listeners for `languageChanged`.
-    4. Page-specific scripts (e.g., `index.js`, `home.js`, or inline scripts in content pages) listen for `languageChanged` and call their respective functions to apply translations using `getTranslation`.
+    4. For `index.html` and `home.html`, their respective orchestrator scripts (`index.js`, `home.js`) are loaded (`type="module"`).
+        - These orchestrators initialize their dedicated UI, data, translation, auth, form, and location modules.
+        - They also set up listeners for `languageChanged` to trigger translation updates (often via their translator module or directly for page-specific elements).
     5. `public/styles/styles.css` applies styling.
 This includes rules for the `#appBar` (sub-pages) and the `.chatbot-header` (`home.html`), with specific padding for `.chatbot-subtitle` and font styles for `.back-arrow` to ensure their rendered heights are consistent in target environments.
     6. Other external scripts are downloaded in parallel and executed after HTML parsing due to `defer` attribute.
     7. External resources (scripts, styles, fonts) are loaded according to the CSP.